nekonomicon/Parabot/addons/parabot/Readme.txt

 6.) ...change the language the bots are speaking:

-    Change the "ChatFile" setting in the appropriate "Parabot.cfg".
+    Change the "ChatFile" setting in the appropriate "parabot.cfg".
-    The languages available in this version are English, Spanish, French, German, Czech, Finnish, Romanian, Swedish and Danish.
+    The languages available in this version are English, Spanish, French, German, Czech, Finnish, Romanian, Swedish, Danish and Russian.

 7.) ...edit the chatfiles: